LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ```
 <br>

-We will need to reverse the ordering of the levels in the variable `bcsvictim` so that 'victim of crime' appears as the first level like `urban` in the variable in `rural2`:
+We will need to reverse the ordering of the levels in the variable `bcsvictim` so that 'victim of crime' appears as the first level like `urban` in the variable `rural2`:
 <br>